Deltares/Wflow.jl/docs/src/quick-start.md

 The first time this will take longer as any package that is new or changed needs to be precompiled first, to allow faster loading on subsequent uses.

-You have now succesfully installed Julia and Wflow.
+You have now successfully installed Julia and Wflow.
 Before ending this section, we still want to recommend a few tools that can make using and developing Julia code easier.

 The first is `Revise.jl`.
 This package allows you to modify code and use the changes without restarting Julia.
 Install it with `add Revise` from the Pkg REPL.
 Then create a file called `.julia/config/startup.jl`, and put `using Revise` there.
-This will load Revise everytime you start a Julia session.
+This will load Revise every time you start a Julia session.

 There is a section on editors and IDEs for Julia on https://julialang.org/, scroll down to